R3-Archive/cordapp-example/README.md

 ## The Example CorDapp

-The Example CorDapp implements a basic scenario where a buyer wishes to submit purchase orders to a seller.
+The Example CorDapp implements a basic scenario where a buyer wishes to submit IOUs to a seller.
 The scenario defines four nodes:

 * **Controller** which hosts the network map service and validating notary service.